hellohaptik/HaptikLib-iOS/Integration Guide.md

 ### VI.
 User Signup Flow

-To continue from the User Authentication, the signUp object is now passed to Haptik for signing up the user.
-Signing up the user is an API call and can take up some time.
-Haptik provides two different ways for that, one with a customised loading screen and other without it.

-###### Type I  (Without Loading Screen)
+1. The `HPSignUpObject *signupObj` instance created in above step is now to be passed to SDK
+2. This step involves a network request so to maintain state of the application & update a user about current progress, the SDK provides following 2 APIs for flexibility -

+A. **Asynchronous (without Loading Screen)**

-Haptik defines a method that takes up the `HPSignUpObject` and returns the a `UIViewController` instance for you to push in the completion after the user has successfully signed up.
-The completion is returned on `mainQueue` by default.
+1. `[[Haptik sharedSDK] signUpWith: completion:]` takes a `HPSignUpObject` instance and returns a `UIViewController` instance expected to be added on app's navigation stack

-Here an example:
+2. The `UIViewController` instance returned on succesful signup represents the root _Inbox Screen_ of SDK
+3. Completion block is invoked `mainQueue`
+4. Using `success` & `error` objects, any analytics / app state update / general housekeeping can be performed

 ```
 [[Haptik sharedSDK] signUpWith:signupObj completion:^(BOOL success, UIViewController * _Nullable initialVC, NSError * _Nullable error) {

+	NSLog(@"Do housekeeping using success & error");

         if (success) {
             [self.navigationController pushViewController:initialVC animated:YES];
+        }
+	else {
+	    NSLog(@"User signup failed!");
 	}
     }];
 ```